 Researchers are not sure why some people get migraines and some don’t.
-Current thinking is that migraines are the result of abnormal brain activity affecting nerve signals and blood vessels inside the brain.
-We also know that migraines run in families and that certain environmental triggers seem to bring them on.
+Current thinking is they are the result of abnormal brain activity affecting nerve signals and blood vessels inside the brain.
+We also know that intense headaches run in families and that certain environmental triggers seem to bring them on.

 The following triggers are associated with the onset of a migraine:

 Accuweather.com rates its forecast predictions based on how it may impact migraine sufferers.
 A great resource!